diagrams/diagrams-doc/manual/diagrams-manual.rst

 `Render` is an associated data family of the `Backend` class.
 It determines the type of rendering operations for a given backend.
-For more information, see `The Backend class`_.
+For more information, see `Backends`_.

 Result
 ~~~~~~

 `Result` is an associated type family of the `Backend` class.
 It
 determines the type of the final result obtained from the backend
 after rendering a complete diagram.
-For more information, see `The
+For more information, see
-Backend class`_.
+`Backends`_.

 Options
 ~~~~~~~

 `Options` is an associated data family of the `Backend` class.
 It determines the type of options which can be passed to the backend when initiating a rendering operation.
-For more information, see `The Backend class`_.
+For more information, see `Backends`_.

 Tips and tricks
 ===============